skybrush-io/flockwave-spec/doc/protocol/general.md

 **body (object, optional)**: The body of the message.
 When the body is present, the message MUST NOT contain an `error` part.

-****error (object, optional)**: The error condition conveyed in the message.
-When the error is present, the message MUST NOT contain a `body` part.**: Errors consist of an error code and a human-readable error message.
+**error (object, optional)**: The error condition conveyed in the message.
+When the error is present, the message MUST NOT contain a `body` part.

+Errors consist of an error code and a human-readable error message.
 At least one of the error code or the error message must be present.

 Message objects MAY contain other top-level keys to convey additional metadata.
 Top-level keys starting with `$` are reserved for future extensions of this protocol.